A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 You’ll need a portable plastic bottle for this.
 Collect water from the onsen water tap to take home or to your room at the resort, allowing you to enjoy your own indoor onsen facial treatment at your convenience!

-To create an onsen face mask, soak a plain sheet mask in collected spring water.
-It’s basically going to act like sheet masks sold on the market that come presoaked with the nutritious serum!
+Soak a plain sheet mask in collected spring water to create an onsen face mask.
+It will act like sheet masks that come presoaked on the market with the nutritious serum!
 Although face mask application can be done at the bathhouse, it is possible to feel lightheaded if you spend too much time in the bath.
-Therefore, it is recommended to bring the water back to your room or resort to try this onsen beauty treatment.
+Therefore, bringing the water back to your room or resort to try this onsen beauty treatment is recommended.

 Onsen Water Colours: The Science Explained